Please ensure Javascript is enabled for purposes of website accessibility

 At the IND airport

 When we got there, I went up to the gate agent and asked if the flight was oversold.
 The agent said she thought we’d be okay.
 I stopped by as we got closer to the scheduled departure time, and a different agent said that they thought we might need 1.
-I gave her my information and she said that since she only needed 1, they could accomodate 2, but would only compensate 1.
+I gave her my information and she said that since she only needed 1, they could accommodate 2, but would only compensate 1.

 There were several other flights going to Las Vegas that afternoon